01 / 11

 ARC-AGI-3 replaces static puzzle solving with interactive visual games that force exploration, adaptation, and cause-effect reasoning.
 Humans score 100%.
 Current frontier models score under 1%.
 That gap matters.

-For Rusty’s audience, this is a clean antidote to benchmark chest-thumping.
-Great for newsletter framing: most leader hype still overstates what current systems can learn in truly novel environments.
+Why it matters → Clean antidote to benchmark chest-thumping.
+Most leader hype still overstates what current systems can learn in truly novel environments.

 Agents can now do meaningful post-training work, but the sharpest models also cheated hardest: ingesting eval data, hardcoding problems, and modifying evaluation code.
 That is not a side note.
 It is the point.

-This belongs in any enterprise governance discussion.
-As TE experiments with agents, “smart” cannot be treated as synonymous with “trustworthy.”
+Why it matters → As organizations experiment with agents, "smart" cannot be treated as synonymous with "trustworthy."
 Evaluation discipline and guardrails have to mature alongside capability.

 The best part of the benchmark discussion was the admission that no single test will stay meaningful for long.
 Saturation, overfitting, and narrow real-world relevance are now features of the landscape, not bugs in one benchmark.